gunnarstevens/xmlReceipt/README.md

  The general structure of an *group item element* is:  **\<itemgroup codename="identifier"/>**.
 For instance \<itemgroup eclass="16-08-02-03" name="Hammelfett" language="DE-de"/>
  A seller could also use its own code system, even this is not recommended.
 In this case, the *identifier element* should look like this **\ **\<itemgroup sellergroupid="identifier"/>**.
+**Note:** A point to discuss, is whether the code is encode by an attribute or a child node

 | Item            | Type           | Description                                                                                |